HariVenkataKrishnaKotha/DesiCorner/README.md

 *A 9-service microservices architecture demonstrating distributed system patterns -- OAuth 2.0, API gateway routing, distributed caching, and PCI-compliant payments.*

+If you find this project useful or interesting, please consider giving it a ⭐!

 </div>

 ---